usgs/groundmotion-processing/docs/processing-steps/waveform-processing/filtering.md

 methods: `constant` and `snr`.
 Each method has additional parameters that are set via their respective subsections.

-The `snr` method requires an accurate estimate of the signal-to-noise, which is not always possible.
+The `snr` method requires an accurate estimate of the signal-to-noise ratio (SNR), which is not always possible.
 This is why we provide the `constant` method, where the highpass and lowpass corners are manually selected and constant for all records.

 The `snr` method selects the highpass and lowpass corner frequencies such that the SNR criteria specified in the `compute_snr` section are satisfied